nandre21/Wallstreetbets-Sentiment-Analysis/README.md

 2. **Overall Sentiment Analysis and Trending Stocks**
    - Displays the top trending stocks on r/wallstreetbets, updated once daily.
-   - A gauge chart showing the overall sentiment score for r/wallstreetbets, updated once daily.
+   - A chart showing the overall sentiment score for r/wallstreetbets, updated once daily.

 ### Documentation and Guidance